torvalds/linux/Documentation/arch/arm64/acpi_object_usage.rst

 such as power management or PCI.

 ===== ================ ========================================================
-Name   Section         Usage for ARMv8 Linux
+Name   Section         Usage for ARMv8 GNU/Linux
 ===== ================ ========================================================
 _CCA   6.2.17          This method must be defined for all bus masters
                        on arm64 - there are no assumptions made about